alesbrelih/docker-networking/README.md

         0x00c0:  6169 6e65 7221                           ainer!
 ```

-We see that there is only traffic between `pod_one_container` and `pod_two_container`.
+We can see that there is only traffic between `pod_one_container` and `pod_two_container`.

 ### Inspect traffic between containers inside pod

-To inspect traffic between containers in pod we need to enter the same namespace of pod.
-To do this you need to be root.
+To inspect traffic between pod's containers we need to enter the pod's namespace (which requires root privileges).

-1. Find PID of one of the containers inside first pod.
+1. Find the PID of one of the containers inside the first pod.

 ```bash
 ┌──(root㉿kali)-[/home/ales/personal/docker-networking]